department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-already-receiving">How do I know if I’m already receiving compensation for my dependents?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-already-receiving">How do I know if I’m already receiving additional disability compensation for my dependents?</button>
 <div id="questions-specific-already-receiving" class="usa-accordion-content">

 *Note: Will need to confirm if this is changing when the new paper form is released.*